rmo0/3ds-voice-chat/README.md

 This project is licensed under the same license as [CTRPluginFramework](https://github.com/Nanquitas/CTRPluginFramework).
 For the libraries and templates listed above, see their respective repositories for license information.

----

-The English translation of this README was produced with the help of GAI.